microsoft/MSIX-PackageSupportFramework/samples/PSFScriptingSample/readme.md

 # Scripting sample
-This solution contains example scripts and configurations to make an application to see how scripting works in the Package Support Framework.
+This solution shows examples of the scripting capabilities in Package Support Framework.
+It contains configuration and application samples.

 ## How to make the package?
-To make and install the sample application all you need to do is rebuild the solution from inside Visual Studio.
-The build system will package the app and install it on your computer.
+Open solution in Visual Studio and build the solution.
+The build process will package and deploy the test applications to your system.

 The applications that are installed are